prefapp/run-dagger-py/docs/index.md

 # run-dagger-py

-This is a composite action to run to prepare the environment and run a dagger workflow, using the Dagger Python SDK.
+This is a composite action to prepare the environment and run a Dagger workflow, using the Dagger Python SDK.

 ## Getting started